 |¿Quiere que le dé una mano?||Do you want me to give you a hand? (formal)|

 How people say “May I help you?”

 You often people here “may I help you?” in a store.
 But times you want to say it to someone else, like if someone is staring or it looks like they want to ask a question.

-- En que puedo ayudar?
-(In what may I help you?)
+- In what way may I help you?

-- Le puedo servir? (this is how you’d hear it in a shop.
-“May I serve you?”)
+- This is how you’d hear it in a shop.
+“May I serve you?”